-The freeway is the faster route and a good option if you want to visit some of the beach towns along the coast and Tequila.
+The freeway is the faster route and a good option if you want to visit some beach towns along the coast, like Sayulita, as well as Tequila.
 On the downside, you’ll pay about 650 pesos in tolls (30 USD).

 Another cheap option for getting between the two cities is joining a BlaBla car.
-It’s a ride-sharing service that connects you with other people already driving from Guadalajara to Puerto Vallarta and have a spare seat in their car.
+It’s a ride-sharing service that connects you with people already driving from Guadalajara to Puerto Vallarta with a spare seat in their vehicle.

-If money is not a concern for you or you are splitting with a group, then one of the most relaxing ways to get between the two is organizing a private transfer.
+One of the most relaxing ways to get between Puerto Vallarta and Guadalajara is by organizing a private transfer.

 What to do in Puerto Vallarta

-PV is a hub for outdoor adventure and specifically water-based activities.
-You can rent a jet ski and explore the coastline, go snorkeling or diving to see marine life, or spend the afternoon relaxing in one of the beautiful waterfalls.
+PV is a hub for outdoor adventure and water-based sports.
+You can rent a jet ski and explore the coastline, go snorkeling, diving, or spend the afternoon relaxing in one of the beautiful waterfalls.

-To compliment your time in Puerto Vallarta, choose from one of these fabulous boutique hotels.
+To complement your time in Puerto Vallarta, choose from one of these fabulous boutique hotels.

 Guadalajara is a great weekend city break.
 As the capital of Jalisco and the second-largest city in Mexico, there’s a lot going on here.

-The best way to start your trip in Guadalajara is with a walk through the Historical Centre.
+The best way to start your trip in Guadalajara is by walking through the Historical Centre.
 Here you’ll find beautiful cathedrals, tree-lined plazas, and bustling markets.
-If you want to get acquainted with the city’s history, there’s also a free walking tour you can join.
+If you want to get acquainted with the city’s history, you can join a free walking tour.

 Guadalajara has one of the best food scenes in Mexico.
-In fact, it was named by Eater as one of the top food cities for 2022!
+It was named by Eater as one of the top food cities for 2022!
 It’s famed for taquerias, fondas, and street food, as well as Jalisco’s agave spirits from nearby Tequila.

 Speaking of Tequila, Guadalajara is also known for its lively nightlife and party scene.
-Be sure to spend one night exploring Avenida Chapultepec, which is a trendy street full of restaurants, bars, and clubs.
+Be sure to spend one night exploring Avenida Chapultepec, a trendy street full of restaurants, bars, and clubs.